 SEQUENCING CONCEPTS AND MODELLING

-• Teachers to provide students with frequent ‘worked examples’ to reduce cognitive load.
+- Teachers to provide pupils with frequent ‘worked examples’ to reduce cognitive load.

 STAGES OF PRACTICE

-• Most lessons provide students the opportunity to apply their knowledge and understanding independently.
-We utilise opportunities for students to work on a more extended project over a longer period of time taking them beyond the classroom.
+- Most lessons provide pupils the opportunity to apply their knowledge and understanding independently.
+We utilise opportunities for pupils to work on a more extended project over a longer period of time taking them beyond the classroom.

-• Teachers to monitor students’ independent practice, provide timely feedback and teach explicit strategies for checking their own work.
+- Teachers to monitor pupils’ independent practice, provide timely feedback and teach explicit strategies for checking their own work.
 We attempt to build personal contact over time.

 LITERACY